 The age of fourteen is also the minimum legal age at which one can begin gainful employment in many states of the US.
-However, in the UK, at this age, you’re allowed to work a wide variety of jobs, as long as it doesn’t get in the way of your health or education.
+However, in the UK, at this age, you’re already allowed to work a wide variety of jobs, as long as it doesn’t get in the way of your health or education.

 The 14th president of the USA was Franklin Pierce, who served as President from 1853 to 1857.
 He was a member of the Democrat party, which at that point in time was almost the opposite of how it is today.
 This actually meant that President Franklin Pierce was for slavery and was a harsh critic of Abraham Lincoln.

 One of the most bizarre rules in the game of golf is the limit on how many golf clubs one may carry in their golf bag – which just so happens to be 14.
 It makes you wonder why this rule had to be put in place and who it was who tried to carry so many with them!

 The 13th floor in many buildings around the world is listed as floor 14.
 This is because many consider the number 13 to be unlucky, so the floors instead go from twelve to fourteen!

 There are fourteen British Overseas Territories.
 These territories are, essentially, the last remnants of the British Empire and, in most cases, are islands (such as the Falkland Islands or Bermuda).
 The British Overseas Territories govern themselves but are still dependent on the UK for foreign relations and the defense of their territory.
 They all have the Queen of England as their head of state.

 The number fourteen, at first glance, is a bit of a nothing number with no particular significance to anyone.